GateraGael/Google-Research-Football-Environment-Experiment/ActionSpaceExplore/colab_summary.md

 Steps: 121 Reward: 0.00
 ```

-As we can see my assumptions are completely wrong so far therefore will need more experimentation to understand what is behind the increase/ decrease in rewards.
-In other words, what causes the agents to be rewarded/ re-enforced.

 ## Trial #5
 Made major changes to the original file.
 First and foremost I wanted to render to game in order to see what was going on.
-Also added a function that takes screenshots using pyautogui's _.screenshot_ function
+Also added a function that takes screenshots using pyautogui's _.screenshot_ function.
 Full Doc at Link: [pyautogui-screenshot function](https://pyautogui.readthedocs.io/en/latest/screenshot.html)

-Lastly Started writing the output on a csv file including printing to console.

 From what I am seeing after rendering the game is that the player takes a random action and it either goes forward into the goal **resulting in a reward of 1** or backwards and gets the ball taken away by defenders **resulting in a reward of 0**.
 The number of steps simply depends on how detremental the first action/ direction the player took until the player gets the ball taken away or scores.

-Note: Will have to edit the file in order to have a better naming convention for the screenshots.
-I think this is a typical linux problem.

 ## Trial #6
-The fist changes that I made to code for trial_5 is that instead of naming the screenshots per number I simply imported the time module and will name each by minute:seconds after the script started running.
+The fist changes that I made to code for trial_5 is that instead of naming the screenshots per number, I simply imported the time module and will name each by minute:seconds after the script started running.
 These changes were made in the _take\_screenshot.py_ script.

 As I looked at the script, I saw that un-used variables obs and info and wondered what they represent.
-Therefore also printed them to the terminal and csv file just to see.
+Therefore also printed them to the terminal and put them into a csv file just to see.

 Results: The observation looks a 3D numpy array.
 Will just print the shape for the next trial and maybe have it in it's own csv file.